Alex0vSky/alex0vsky.github.io/_posts/2023-08-12-UePrjCreator.md

 ## Thanks
 Inspired by video "Unreal Engine C++ Project Setup, From Scratch" of youtube blogger _Alex Forsythe_
 {% include embed/youtube.html id='94FvzO1HVzY' %}

+## More
+A series of projects is planned - Unreal Engine for a system developer
+- [x] Fast and easy create new project
+- [ ] UBT proxy and optimizer, to avoid expensive loading .Net stuff for little action
+- [ ] Minimal Unreal Engine 4 executable
+- [ ] UHT proxy and optimizer
+- [ ] NppCodeAccess plugin
+- [ ] SublimeCodeAccess plugin

+Trick with GetProcAddress is necessary because I don't know how to link static symbols and use "delay-import" at the same time.

 link to [*repo*](https://github.com/Alex0vSky/UePrjCreator/)